-During the opening weeks of each month, the school e-mails (through Class DoJo) the WARRIOR NEWS, the school's newsletter that provides parents and the community with information regarding all the good things happening on our campus.
+During each month, the school e-mails (through Class DoJo) the WARRIOR NEWS, the school's newsletter that provides parents and the community with information regarding all the good things happening on our campus.
 The WN can also be found on the school's website.

-Parents are asked to read it carefully and maintain it for the month it serves.
-It contains dates of important campus happenings, pictures, honor rolls, and any special dismissal dates or holidays for our Warriors.
-The WN, Class DoJo and the school's website (www.fcwcs.org) is our school's line of communication with parents.
+The WN contains dates of important campus happenings, pictures, honor rolls, and any special dismissal dates or holidays for our Warriors.
+The WN, Class Dojo and the school's website (fcwcs.org) is our school's line of communication with parents.